-- a) The temperature difference limit may be modified by the TC Engineer, when supported by thermal analysis, in conjunction with a Tier 2 TCP. - b) The ATD shall be developed by the Contractor and TC Engineer using measured properties of the concrete mixture.
+- a) Temperature difference limit may be modified by TC Engineer, when supported by thermal analysis, in conjunction with a Tier 2 TCP. - b) ATD shall be developed by the Contractor and TC Engineer using measured properties of the concrete mixture.
 Pre-development of a compressive strength maturity curve for the concrete mixture shall be required, in accordance with Materials I.M.
-383. The ATD shall only be considered valid for the specific mix tested.
-In the absence of a valid and approved ATD, the temperature difference limits of Article SP-150577.03, B, 3, a shall apply.
+383. ATD shall only be considered valid for the specific mix tested.
+In the absence of a valid and approved ATD, the temperature difference limits of Article DS-15077.03, B, 3, a shall apply.

-(1) Required Pre-Testing to Develop the ATD.
+2) Required Pre-Testing to Develop the ATD.

-- (a) The Contractor shall obtain test results using cylinders from the same batch of concrete that are properly fabricated, cured at standard laboratory conditions, and are 14 to 56 days old at the time of testing. - (b) Two cylinders will be tested in accordance with the current version of AASHTO T336 (CTE).
-Three cylinders will be tested in accordance with the current version of ASTM C496 (tensile strength).
-Three cylinders will be tested in accordance with the current version of ASTM C469 (elastic modulus), and these cylinders will then be tested in accordance with ASTM C39 (compressive strength).
-Testing shall be performed by an AASHTO-accredited laboratory with experience performing the listed test methods. - (c) All ASTM C39, ASTM C496, and ASTM C469 testing shall be performed on the same day.
-The test reports must include a statement from the laboratory that this requirement was met, and test reports must be included with the TCP. - (d) The laboratory shall report the individual and average value for each test method, and these averages shall be used in the calculations described in Article SP-150577.03, B, 3, b, 2.
-The strength and modulus shall be reported in units of psi and CTE shall be in units of inch per inch per °F. - (e) The following equations shall be used to determine the T-factor and E-factor to be used in accordance with Article SP-150577.03, B, 3, b, 2:
+- a) Contractor shall obtain test results using cylinders from the same batch of concrete that are properly fabricated, cured at standard laboratory conditions, and are 14 to 56 days old at the time of testing. - b) Two cylinders will be tested in accordance with the current version of AASHTO T 336 (CTE).
+Three cylinders will be tested in accordance with the current version of ASTM C 496 (tensile strength).
+Three cylinders will be tested in accordance with the current version of ASTM C 469 (elastic modulus), and these cylinders will then be tested in accordance with ASTM C 39 (compressive strength).
+Testing shall be performed by an AASHTO-accredited laboratory with experience performing the listed test methods. - c) ASTM C 39, ASTM C 496, and ASTM C 469 testing shall be performed on the same day.
+Test reports shall include a statement from the laboratory that this requirement was met, and test reports shall be included with the TCP. - d) Laboratory shall report the individual and average value for each test method, and these averages shall be used in the calculations described in Article DS-15077.03, B, 3, b, 2).
+The strength and modulus shall be reported in units of psi (pounds per square inch) and CTE shall be in units of in./in./°F. - e) The following equations shall be used to determine the T-factor and E-factor to be used in accordance with Article DS-15077.03, B, 3, b, 2):